jiaqingxie/DeepProtein/Readme.md

     conda install -c dglteam/label/th23_cpu dgl
     ```

+### Tutorials

 ### Encodings

 Thanks to DeepPurpose and dgllife, we could borrow some of the encodings from DeepPurpose.
-The new added encodings are PAGTN,
+The newly added encodings are PAGTN,
 EGT and Graphormer which belong to graph transformer modules that are prevailing methods
 these years for encoding protein graphs.